 Referee 1 is very positive about our approach, but comments on its possible impact.
 We have provided a theoretical framework and demonstrated that it can be implemented in real-world applications.
 This is a key first step, as recognised by all three referees, but of course is only a start.
 As Referee 1 notes, our framework is “easily extensible”, and we fully anticipate that the impact of our work will derive not only from the start we have made here, but also from many extensions to our ideas by us and others across a wide range of disciplines.
+In the discussion, we now raise the point that programming language features needed for CoPE are currently being implemented in mainstream programming languages.

 The referee’s main concern (comments 1,2 & 4) relates to our claims about verifiability – particularly as some aspects of an experiment (training regimens of animals, housing conditions, design of recording electrodes) would not usually come under the control of CoPE.
 We have removed the paragraph dealing with this (last paragraph of the Discussion), and instead suggest possible ways in which our framework can be extended to (a) take advantage of some aspects of mathematical verification such as dimensional unit checking, and (b) incorporate powerful techniques for statistical inference.

 The referee’s third comment asks whether our framework can deal with stimuli more complex than a cube.
-It can indeed, and we have now added text to PXX indicating that natural scenes, for example, can easily be manipulated in CoPE.
+It can indeed, and we have now added text to page 9 indicating that natural scenes, for example, can easily be manipulated in CoPE.
 Given that CoPE is structured around time-varying signals, we anticipate that movies could equally well be implemented with appropriate extensions to our framework.

+The referee's fourth comments asks what kinds of meta-data can be described with CoPE.
+We have added text to page 14 to clarify that CoPE is designed to describe clearly all machine-executable meta-data, not everything that could possibly influence the outcome of the experiment.

 The referee’s final comment asks whether we could implement dynamic template matching.
 Dynamic template matching forms an entire area of research in its own right, and commercial software companies devote huge effort to refining their algorithms for it.
-Implementing this in CoPE is really beyond the scope of this paper, but we have now added text to P XX demonstrating that we can easily carry out simple template matching.
-An intriguing possibility is that the CoPE framework could be extended to use probabilistic inference to carry out dynamic template matching
+Implementing this in CoPE is really beyond the scope of this paper, but we have now added a section to the supplementary information demonstrating simple template matching defined as a single function that transform putative spikes to a spike with a goodness-of-fit to a template.
+An intriguing possibility is that the CoPE framework could be extended to use probabilistic inference to carry out dynamic template matching, as raised in the revised last paragraph of the discussion.

 Referee 2 comments that our approach is “original” and “very clear, even to non-experts”, but thinks that our explanation would benefit from an extended description of the relationship between functional programming and C++ programming.
-We have added text on P XX to address this comment.
+We have added text on page 4 and further discussion on page 14 to address this comment.

 The referee’s second comment is that unfamiliarity with functional programming may be an obstacle to acceptance of CoPE.
 This sort of criticism could be levelled at any proposed new technique, and of course, initially, there would be a learning curve for users.
-We anticipate that the theoretical framework we have developed could be implemented in many ways so that users interact with it through much frendlier user interfaces.
+We anticipate that the theoretical framework we have developed could be implemented in many ways so that users interact with it through much friendlier user interfaces.
 Developing such an interface was not a goal of this paper, and indeed, demonstrating its feasibility would significantly dilute the message we wish to disseminate.
-We now refer to this issue on P XX of the manuscript.
-We are not quite sure what the referee is getting at in the comment about tools for image generation.
-We demonstrate that CoPE itself can generate both visual stimuli and electrophysiological feedback signals on standard lab equipment.